See for yourself how Quartix works with our fully interactive real-time demo.

 Compliance with emission zone regulations

-In the global effort to reduce the effects of climate change, the governments of many metropolitan areas where traffic and pollution are a growing problem have created low emission zones.
-These laws impose hefty fines on certain types of vehicles operating within those areas at established times of the day.
-One famous example is London’s ULEZ, or Ultra Low Emission Zone in the UK.
+In the global effort to reduce the effects of climate change, the governments of many metropolitan areas where traffic and pollution are a growing problem have begun created low emission zones.
+These laws impose fines on certain types of vehicles operating within those areas at established times of the day.
+Recently, Santa Monica, CA trialed a low emission zone, the first in the USA, and more cities are looking to do the same in the future.

 Geofencing is a handy tool if you do not want your vehicles paying fines to enter those low emission zones.
 By setting up the zones as Prohibited during the times that fines will occur, you ensure that, should your drivers enter the zone, you will receive an emailed alert.
 You can even keep track of the fines you owe by knowing how many times it was necessary to go into those zones, helping you keep an eye on costs.